 Hyperconverged infrastructure was introduced to solve the performance, cost, and complexity challenges that have plagued IT.
 These systems operate by returning to an IT environment that leverages direct-attached storage running on commodity hardware, but many solutions go far beyond this baseline.
 In these baseline systems, there are a multitude of hard drives and solid state disks installed in each of the x86-based server nodes that comprise the environment.
 Installed on each of these nodes is the traditional hypervisor but, in addition, there is software made available by hyperconverged infrastructure vendors.
+There are vendors that collapse services such as deduplication, compression and WAN optimization; data protection; and cloud gateway technologies into their solution.
 At its most basic level, this software aggregates all of the storage from across all nodes of the environment and presents it back to the hypervisor for consumption by virtual machines.
-In essence hyperconverged infrastructure leverages the concepts behind software-defined storage systems in order to modernize and simplify the data center environment.
+In essence, hyperconverged infrastructure leverages the concepts behind software-defined storage systems in order to modernize and simplify the data center environment.